 - What are the operating hours for your childcare (what does your license say)?

-- When is it acceptable to drop-off or pickup?
+- When is it acceptable to drop off or pick up (what is too early or too late)?

 - What will happen if the policy is not adhered to (fees, termination, etc.)?

-Policies that you can adopt and customize: Drop-off & Pickup Policy
+Policies that you can adapt and customize: Drop-off & Pickup Policy

 This policy by Little Giggles Daycare is very clear that parents need to take their contracted times seriously.
 The policy also states that parents need to make other plans if they are unable to pick up by that time.
 It continues with what the childcare will do if a child is not picked up on time.
 Finally, it states what the consequences are if a child is picked up late.